morphyyyy/M20PlaybookEditor/README.md

 # v1.32 - Copy/Paste entire Formation, Sub-Formations and Plays from CPB to TPB

+Copy is a little slow.
+Let is cycle through all the Formations and Plays before pasting.

 # v1.32 - Bug Fixes with Copy/Paste from CPB to TPB

 # v1.31 - Add/Remove SETG Motion Alignments